uoe-agents/IGP2/docs/first_steps.md

 When making your own maps, you should make sure that it contains all information required by IGP2.
 These are detailed in the ["Road layouts"](road_layout.md) page.

 **Scenario configuration file**: The scenario config file in JSON Schema Version 7.
 This file contains all the information about how to run the scenario and with what kind of agents.
-The scenario config file should have the same name as the corresponding road layout and it should be placed in the ```scenarios/configs``` folder.
+The scenario config file should have the same name as the corresponding road layout, and it should be placed in the ```scenarios/configs``` folder.

 Detailed documentation of how to write your own configuration file is given in the ["Configuration files"](configuration_file.md) page.